nstoik/infrastructure/services/netmaker/README.md

 ```

 ## Configuration
-The configuration of the Netmaker server is in the [vars/netmaker.yaml](vars/netmaker.yaml) file.
+The configuration of the Netmaker server is in the [/services/netmaker/vars/](/services/netmaker/vars/) folder.

 There are two different configurations that can be installed.
 The community version and the enterprise version.
-Which vervion is installed is controlled by the `netmaker_pro` boolean variable in the [vars/netmaker.yaml](vars/netmaker.yaml) file.
+Which version is installed is controlled by the `netmaker_pro` boolean variable in the [vars/netmaker.yaml](vars/netmaker.yaml) file.

 The setup runs through the steps as outlined in the [Netmaker documentation](https://netmaker.readthedocs.io/en/master/quick-start.html) but makes the following changes.